yuricooke/portfolio/README.md

-# portfolio
+# MY PORTFOLIO
-This is my Portfolio!
+This is my Portfolio! go to www.yuricooke.com and check it out

+##made with React